-Standards and Interpretations in issue not yet adopted
+Standards and interpretations in issue not yet adopted

-The Directors have also reviewed all new Standards and Interpretations that have been issued but are not yet effective for the year ended 31 December 2017.
-As a result of this review the Directors have determined that there is no material impact, of the new and revised Standards and Interpretations on the Group and, therefore, no change is necessary to Group accounting policies.
+The directors have also reviewed all of the new and revised Standards and Interpretations issued not yet adopted for the year ended 31 December 2018.
+There is no material impact of the new and revised Standards and Interpretations on the Group and therefore no material change in Group accounting policies.